How many facts about Cornwall could you come up with?

 Cornwall is a mixture of old-world charm and modernity.
-It is one of the most popular counties to visit in the UK, with sunny beaches, exceptional ice creams, and a fascinating coastline.
+It is one of the most popular counties to visit in England, with sunny beaches, exceptional ice creams, and a fascinating coastline.
 These things make it a perfect holiday spot.

 The people of Cornwall instantly make you feel at home; as they are the friendliest and happiest people you will see.
 We hope that these interesting facts about Cornwall have peeked your desire to come and visit this amazing part of the UK.